 - Eat right!
 Diets lacking in Vitamins A, B, C, B2, and E can contribute to cracked lips

-- Visit Dr. Henrie, Dr. Marchant, Dr. Bragiel & Dr. Madsen twice per year for your routine checkups and cleanings.
+- Visit Dr. Henrie, Dr. Marchant and Dr. Bragiel twice per year for your routine checkups and cleanings.
 If you are having issues with cracked lips, we can help you during your visits and make sure that you go home knowing how to keep your lips moist and healthy.

 Call Health Centered Dentistry to schedule an appointment today!